moshe742/resume-json-python/README.md

 And then

     $ docker run -it image_name bash
-You will be prompted with the command line from inside the docker.
+You will be prompted with the command line from inside the docker and you can go from here to usage and start using resume-cli.

 ### installing from pip
-Just run the following command
+If you prefer to install it on your local machine just run the following command

     $ pip install resume-json-cli
 ### usage